sqli-nantes/blockchain-chupi-demo/bundle/README.md

 # Demo

 ```
+$ cd bundle
-./bundle.sh pull
+$ ./bundle.sh pull
-./bundle.sh start wlp1s0
+$ ./bundle.sh start wlp1s0
   # Connect Chupi to the AP "DockerAP" with passphrase in wlan_config.txt
   # Start Chupi
   # Connect android device (with AndroidJim app) to the AP "DockerAP" with passphrase in wlan_config.txt
   # Do the demo
-./bundle.sh stop wlp1s0
+$ ./bundle.sh stop wlp1s0
 ```

 # Usage